Krishna-dubey/ML_Practice_Assignments/README.md

 # ML_Practice_Assignments
-This repository includes some of my ML assignments i did for learning ML concepts as beginner
+This repository includes some of my ML assignments I did for learning ML concepts as beginner